r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 <br /><br />

-# MODULE DEVELOP METHODOLOGY
+# MODULE DEVELOP METHODOLOGY (planning a module)

-               1 - Research: For bash commands that can be used to dump target system information 2 - Build template: Basic explaination of librarys, class name, mixins and description 3 - Write funtion logic: Basic explaination of ruby syntax + metasploit APIs (def run) 4 - Port module to msf database: Copy module to the rigth location and reload msfdb
+               1 - The Research stage: bash commands that can be used to dump target system information 2 - The metasploit template: Basic explaination of librarys, class name, mixins, description 3 - The exploit code logic: Basic explaination of ruby syntax + metasploit APIs (def run) 4 - Port module to msf database: Copy module to the rigth location and reload msfdb